Big Island, Hawaii Travel Guide

 WHAT TO DO:

-Night snorkel with manta rays – Not gonna lie, the thought of snorkeling at night was slightly intimidating, but I enjoyed this activity a ton and the tour operator we used, Sea Paradise, was awesome!
-We saw several huge rays and it was magical.
+• Night snorkel with manta rays.
+Not gonna lie, the thought of snorkeling at night was initially intimidating, but I enjoyed this activity a ton and the tour operator we used, Sea Paradise, was awesome!
+We saw several huge rays and it was magical

-Visit Hilo – Even if you’re staying in Kona, I think it’s worth the 1.5 hour drive (across island, past the base of Mauna Kea) to spend a day exploring Hilo and the surrounding area.
-Hilo is a cute town with lots of boutiques and a wonderful farmer’s market (open everyday except Sunday).
+• Take a day trip to Hilo.
+Even if you’re staying in Kona, if you have time, it’s worth the 1.5 hour drive (across island, past the base of Mauna Kea) to spend a day exploring Hilo and the surrounding area.
+Hilo is a cute town with lots of boutiques and a wonderful farmer’s market (open everyday except Sunday)

 FAVORITE BEACHES:

-Kua Bay – My favorite beach!
-I’ve visited countless amazing beaches on all of the Hawaiian Islands, but the color of the water here midday was truly stunning.
-It seemed to be a very popular spot, it was crowded, but still enough space to spread out.
-Since this beach is on the west side, just north of Kona, I imagine sunset would be beautiful here.
+• Kua Bay – My favorite beach!
+I’ve visited countless amazing beaches on all of the Hawaiian Islands, but the color of the water here is truly spectacular.
+It’s a popular spot and can be crowded, but there’s usually enough space to spread out, especially if you don’t mind a short walk to either end.
+Like all the Kona coast beaches; beautiful at sunset

-Mahai’ula Bay – The large bay is part of Kekaha Kai, such a beautiful spot!
+• Mahai’ula Bay – This large bay is part of Kekaha Kai, such a beautiful spot!

-Hapuna Bay – This west side beach is north is a ways north of Kona, nearer to the major resorts.
-We stopped for sunset on our drive back from Mauna Kea to Kona.
-Beautiful at sunset.
+• Hapuna Bay – This west side beach is north is a ways north of Kona, nearer to the major resorts.
+We stopped for sunset on our drive back from Mauna Kea to Kona

 If you hike in, the hike would be flat and relatively easy, but there is literally no shade, so bring lots of water.